-By the end of the course learners will be able to demonstrate that they can;
+By the end of the COSHH Training Course learners will be able to demonstrate that they can;

 This course starts off with a bang, by explaining what COSHH is, and what it does and does not cover.
 You’ll even discover what the COSHH symbols are and why they are important for identifying hazardous substances.
 This is the module which looks at the different categories of hazardous substances that can be found in the workplace.
 It also focuses on where these substances can be found and what effects they can cause on human health.

 Module two begins to bring our awareness to the finer details of the COSHH legislation and also introduces the learner into other legislation which influences or supports COSHH.
 This information includes details of COSHH ‘guidance notes’ and ‘Approved Code of Practice,’ which is the basic outline describing what an employer needs to do to comply with COSHH.

 This is where we take a closer look at the short term, midterm and long term implications of the effects of hazardous substances, and how exactly, they can cause harm.
 We also show the learner what implications acute and chronic exposure brings and who is at risk.

 This module really helps the learner to understand what substances can cause asthma, fire, dangerous environments and more.
 It also brings more detail and information on warning labels and introduces the learner into chemical safety data sheets.

 Module 5 is very focused on an important aspect of COSHH – the assessment processes.
 In this module, the learner will understand what COSHH assessments are and why they are necessary.

 They’ll also learn step by step why each aspect of the assessment process is important and what considerations need to be made to complete the assessment adequately.